voidspooks/mineshaft/README.md

 # Mineshaft
 Inspired by PyPA's Virtualenv, Mineshaft allows for the creation of isolated Ruby virtual environments.
 It aims to simplify the process of installing and using multiple versions of Ruby.

+## Supported Platforms

+Mineshaft is supported on MacOS, Linux, and Windows.

 ## Installation

 Mineshaft is a Ruby gem, so you will need a working Ruby environment to use it.